andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

 ### <a name="simpleMapper"></a> SimpleMapper [ [Top](#index) ]

 The SimpleMapper is a function that allow us to simplify the JSON Object into one level. it also selects different fields from JSON Object and rename it.
+The not selected fields will be removed.

 ```json
 {